 Top Five Investment Strategies

 When deciding how and where to invest in commercial real estate, the first step is to understand your risk tolerance.
-Your risk tolerance describes the stability (or not) you’re looking for in an investment.
+Your risk tolerance describes the stability (or lack thereof) you’re looking for in an investment.
 Higher-risk properties often have higher potential rewards.

 Consider your goals for returns when deciding how to balance potential profit with stability.
 Take a look at each type of investment strategy below to learn how they differ in risk and return.